Vegetarian Sandwich with Red Radicchio

 Ingredients

-👉 I don’t indicate weights because this is a sandwich made with feeling 😊 and the filling can be adjusted according to the size of the bread and personal tastes (do you like it lightly or heavily filled?).
+👉 I don’t specify weights because this is a sandwich based on feel 😊 and the filling can be adjusted according to the size of the bread and personal tastes (how do you like it, lightly or heavily filled?).

 • red radicchio